Dancer

 They should enjoy using their bodies to express ideas, practising and rehearsing the same movements repeatedly, and entertaining others.
 Many dancers feel they are driven to dance because it is how they best express themselves.

 Proper training by accredited instructors and schools is essential.
-Dancing requires tremendous passion and dedication plus years of continuous training, practice and hard work.
+Dancing requires tremendous passion and dedication, plus years of continuous training, practice and hard work.

 Dance is a highly competitive field.
 Of all the students who train as dancers, very few become professionals.
 In ballet, students should be on the professional track by their early teens.
 Dancers need to find their own niche but also must be versatile.
 They must understand their body’s capabilities and shortcomings.
 Some dancers, for example, do not have the bodily form and abilities for ballet.
-All dancers must find the type of dance most suited to their skills and abilities.
+All dancers must find the type of dance most suited to their skills, interests and abilities.

 To maintain a professional performing career, dancers must: